s-thom/the-index/README.md

 ## Running your own instance

+If containers are your thing, then there are instructions for building using Docker below.

 All these steps require Node.js (`14.x` or higher, `12.x` will probably work, but hasn't been tested).
 This project uses [lerna](https://github.com/lerna/lerna) to manage the multiple parts.

 ```sh